 Hi everyone, today we are talking about guinea pig bedding!
 There are a multitude of different bedding types available for guinea pigs, however our vets also see a number of problems associated with some of these products.
 Ideal bedding should provide comfort and padding to prevent pressure sores, wick away moisture (urine), and be easily cleaned/changed.
 Bedding should not be dusty, mouldy, scented or otherwise irritant.
-Some types of bedding we do NOT recommend include sugar cane or other mulch, saw dust/wood shavings (even the dust extracted ones can cause respiratory problems), straw (can cause stick injuries to the eyes) and lucerne hay (this is only suitable for young or pregnant guinea pigs).

 Our favourite bedding is Vet Bed.
 Vet Bed provides excellent padding and comfort for our small mammals, particularly those older arthritic guinea pigs.
 It is also designed to wick moisture away from the surface of the bedding, so that it remains dry.
 We recommend placing newspaper under the Vet Bed to absorb moisture.
 This bedding should be changed daily, simply shake the droppings/hay into the bin or outside, and wash.
 They can even go through the washing machine!
 However we recommend washing these separate to your other clothes as they can leave some fibres on other fabrics.